mhdawson/micro-app-simple-dashboard/README.md

 * [micro-app-framework github](https://github.com/mhdawson/micro-app-framework)

-See the documentation on the micro-app-framework for more information on general configurtion options that are availble (ex using tls, authentication, serverPort, etc)
+See the documentation on the micro-app-framework for more information on general configuration options that are availble (ex using tls, authentication, serverPort, etc).

 # TODO
 * option to support different skins